 What Parents Can Do To Prevent Drug And Alcohol Abuse

 The first thing parents can do, in every situation, is to set a good example.
 Parents who abuse alcohol and drugs, even prescription drugs, are going to have a harder time convincing their children that it’s wrong than parents who don’t abuse drugs or alcohol.
+So if you are alcoholic, pop over to this web-site and get rid of the habit first.
 The second thing parents can do is to keep lines of communication open between themselves and their children.
 As a child counselor, I know how effective talking can be.
 Parents who talk openly and frankly to their children about all of the dangers they’re likely to encounter in their lives, and how to deal with them, will have healthier relationships with their children, and, subsequently, healthier children who won’t have to seek solace in a bottle of liquor or a bottle of pills.

 Which Warning Signs Of Drug Or Alcohol Abuse To Watch For

 Sometimes, no amount of parental warning or counseling can stop a child from experimenting with drugs or alcohol.
 Unfortunately, this experimentation can lead to addiction.
 Parents must pay attention to warning signs of a substance abuse problem that include:

 ▪ Unusual behavior like increased aggression, agitation, sleepiness or lethargy

 ▪ Physical signs like dilated pupils, slurred speech, red eyes, stumbling or appetite changes